What is bullying?

-Bullying is complex.
+Bullying is complex social issue.
 It resists simplistic ideas and solutions.

-Knowing exactly what bullying is and understanding why it happens are critical to finding positive and lasting solutions for everyone involved.
+Knowing exactly what bullying is and understanding why it happens are critical to finding positive and evidence-informed solutions for everyone involved.

 national definition of bullying for Australian schools (transcript) says:

 repeated verbal, physical and/or social behaviour that intends to cause physical, social and/or psychological harm.
 It can involve an

 individual or a group misusing their power, or perceived power, over one or more persons who feel unable to stop it from happening.
 Bullying can happen

 in person or online, via various digital platforms and devices and it can be